 Figure 2.1 shows the long-term trend in observed and weather-corrected water demand.
 Although population increased by 28% between 1991 and 2012, demand for water actually decreased over that time.
-Water demand remained relatively constant between 2012 and 2019 while a 7% population increase was observed.
+Weather-corrected water demand remained relatively constant between 2012 and 2019 while a 9% population increase was observed.

-Observed water demand fell dramatically during 2019-20 due to the influence of water restrictions.
-It is estimated that drier weather in 2019-20 resulted in a 2.1 GL increase in demand compared to what would be expected in a year with average weather conditions.
+Weather-corrected water demand increased during 2020-21 due to the removal of water restrictions but did not return to previous levels due to the impacts of Covid 19 and water saving behaviours retained post restrictions.
+It is estimated that wetter weather in 2020-21 resulted in a 1.8 GL decrease in demand compared to what would be expected in a year with average weather conditions.